To date, there has never been any other course that meticulously covers these two fields:

-For 22 years, until 1992, he worked at the BBC Open University, producing audio, video and interactive multimedia in Mathematics, Science and Media Design.
+For 23 years, until 1993, he worked at the BBC Open University Production Centre, producing audio, video and interactive multimedia in Mathematics, Science and Media Design.
 Also, over 10 years, he was the Senior Instructor in a three-month annual course for overseas producers of educational video.

 Subsequently, as a freelance consultant, he has conducted over 60 workshops in 36 countries.
 He has also produced video/print and AV teacher training materials and trained producers of same in UK, Vietnam, China, Kenya and Nigeria.